 If there is anything you take away from this, let it be that the order in which you watch the seasons of Love Island UK matters.
-Here is our humble opinion on how to organize your marathon, listed in the order that we recommend watching the seasons (this is not including Season 7, which just began airing in the U.K.).
+Here is our humble opinion on how to organize your marathon, listed in the order that we recommend watching the seasons.

 General vibe: Sex, screaming, and stress-smoking cigarettes.

 One of the most raw and unfiltered seasons of Love Island, Season 3 is a constant barrage of screaming matches and conflict.
 It feels like every single contestant on this season is someone that you would likely find being messy at a bar at 3 a.m. and for that, it never fails to entertain.
 This is Love Island distilled down to its most potent form.
 Be warned there are a lot of big personalities this season, which makes it difficult to watch at times, but it’s in your best interest to power through.

 Key Islanders: Montana Brown, a drama-averse breath of fresh air; Kem Cetinay, the Villa's resident hairdresser and comedic relief; Olivia Attwood, a hothead whose actions are a study in running from your feelings; Camilla Thurlow, a truly relatable mess whose journey working through deep-seated insecurity strikes a chord.

 Best moments: Marcel telling everyone he’s in Blazin’ Squad, Camilla teaching Johnny about feminism, Olivia screaming at the top of her lungs, Chris and Kem’s rapping, the postcard from Casa Amor, Kem asking why Theo called him “little man.”